ArneCL/BlogPosts/css-grid.md

     }
 ```

-We name of grid pieces in quotation marks on three separate lines.
+We name the grid pieces in quotation marks on three separate lines.

 * the top line has three elements.
 They're all called "head".
 * the middle line has three elements.
 The first is called "img".
 The rest are "text".